elsayedelsheikh/grab2/README.md

 ## Running Demos with Docker Compose

-This project uses Docker Compose to manage simulation and demo containers.
-The main services are defined in `docker-compose.yml`.
+This project uses Docker Compose to manage simulation and demo containers defined in `docker-compose.yml`.

 ---